-Trump moves to escalate investigation of intel agencies
+Trump expands Barr power over classified Russia probe info

 "Today's action will help ensure that all Americans learn the truth about the events that occurred, and the actions that were taken, during the last Presidential election and will restore confidence in our public institutions," Sanders said.

 Two of Trump's congressional allies, Reps.
 Mark Meadows and Jim Jordan, were seen by reporters earlier Thursday at the Justice Department.
+In an interview, Meadows said he didn't speak to Barr while he was there, but was instead reviewing documents as part of ongoing probes into the Russia investigation.
+He was also at the White House on Thursday on budget matters.

+Meadows said Trump’s directive was the president “keeping his promise” for an open and transparent investigation.

-Associated Press writers Mike Balsamo, Deb Riechmann and Jonathan Lemire contributed to this report.
+Associated Press writers Mike Balsamo, Eric Tucker, Jonathan Lemire and Deb Riechmann contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.